wangchingying-githubdemo/AML-2019-Group13/README.md

 x2 = np.arange(-2, 2, 0.25)

 <br>
-Before start to look for global minimum, we define a class called gd, which includes the function of plain vanilla gradient descent, momentum, Nesterov’s Accelerated Gradient.
-In these functions, they are mainly deal with 2 variables and save pathes for them and the loss function.
+Before starting to look for global minimum, we define a class called gd, which includes the functions for plain vanilla gradient descent, momentum and Nesterov’s Accelerated Gradient.
+In these functions, they mainly deal with 2 variables and save the paths for the model's respective loss function.

 ### Plain vanilla gradient descent